 During the seminar, the PhD student is expected to present a core part of their thesis, and to position the presented part in the wider context of the thesis work.
 In case of a monograph-based thesis, the mid-term paper may consist, for example, of one or two substantial chapters along with a table of contents and a draft introduction chapter.
 For a compilation thesis, the mid-term paper can consist, for example, of at least one of the thesis’ essays along with an overview of all envisaged essays and a first draft of the introductory essay (“kappa”).

 Before the seminar, a senior discussant (holding a doctoral degree or higher) and a junior discussant (PhD candidate) will be appointed.
 At the beginning of the seminar, the two discussants summarize the state of the thesis, followed by their joint comments, which they should coordinate with each other upfront.
-The seminar takes one and a half hours (usually 13.15-14.45 hrs).
+The seminar takes no longer than 1 hr and 45 minutes (usually 13.15-14.45 PM).
 About half of this time should be dedicated to the discussants’ summary and the dialogue between discussants and PhD candidate.
 The remaining time should be reserved for questions from the audience.

 During the seminar, the supervisors have the task to collate the comments the PhD student receives on the mid-term paper.
 Soon after the seminar (preferably within two weeks) the main supervisor calls for a follow-up meeting with the PhD candidate, the supervisors and the discussants in order to further discuss the comments from the seminar.
 The follow-up meeting’s purpose is to identify, in a concrete and forward-looking manner, which implications the comments have for the further thesis work.
 The main supervisor confirms in an e-mail to the director of PhD studies that the follow-up meeting has taken place and indicates whether there are any concerns that may impact the further work with the thesis.